johanAurel/Final-Infrastructure-As-Code-Project/README.md

 Modify the pipeline script to be `checkout: check out from version control` and add the consequent parameters.
 Then run the pipeline.

-It will automatically run for every commits sent to the repository.
+It will automatically run for every commits sent to the repository and try to run them.

 ## Uninstall and Destroy